 Baptcare responds to community need through advocacy on behalf of those who have a limited voice in Australian society.
 We recognise that it matters how governments, the community sector, churches and local communities understand poverty, disadvantage and adversity, as this impacts how we determine solutions.

 We engage in policy and advocacy issues crucial to the needs of people with whom we work – drawing on evidence from research we conduct with the services we run, the people that use those services and other external resources.
-Where possible, we join with other organisations within the community services, aged care and allied sectors.
+Where possible, we partner with Universities and other organisations within the community services, aged care and allied sectors.
 This gives us the opportunity to speak on issues of concern.
 We also make submissions and presentations to Government Inquiries, conferences and forums on issues where we have relevant experience and expertise.

 Our goal is to deliver evidence-based advice and contribute to the development of state and national social policy on children, families, disability, aged care and asylum seekers.

 Advocating for families and children affected by family violence

 Baptcare is committed to advocating for those in need.
 Our current priority focuses on families and children affected by family violence.

 Since 2017 we’ve highlighted this important issue in several ways.
 For example, we’re delighted to have three papers published on the ‘Family Violence in Kinship Care’ research project in the Children’s Australia Journal (click on the links at the top of this page to read more).